aspose-slides/Aspose.Slides-Products/slides/en/jasperreports/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
 Aspose.Slides for JasperReports is a flexible and easy-to-use exporter for converting JasperReports and JasperServer reports to PowerPoint presentation formats.
-Since JasperServer does not provide built-in support for exporting reports as PowerPoint presentations, Aspose.Slides for JasperReports enables you to export reports to PPT, PPTX, PPS, and PPSX formats without using Microsoft PowerPoint.
+Since JasperServer does not provide built-in support for exporting reports as PowerPoint presentations, Aspose.Slides for JasperReports lets you export reports to <code>PPT</code>, <code>PPTX</code>, <code>PPS</code>, and <code>PPSX</code> formats without using Microsoft PowerPoint.
 </p>

 {{< /blocks/products/pf/tab-content >}}